backstage/backstage/packages/test-utils/api-report.md

 import { StorageApi } from '@backstage/core-api';
 import { StorageValueChange } from '@backstage/core-api';

-// Warning: (ae-forgotten-export) The symbol "Breakpoint" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "mockBreakpoint" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function mockBreakpoint(initialBreakpoint?: Breakpoint): {
     set(breakpoint: Breakpoint): void;
     remove(): void;
 };

-// Warning: (ae-missing-release-tag) "MockErrorApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class MockErrorApi implements ErrorApi {
-    // Warning: (ae-forgotten-export) The symbol "Options" needs to be exported by the entry point index.d.ts constructor(options?: Options);
+    constructor(options?: Options);
     // (undocumented)
     error$(): Observable<{
         error: Error;
         context?: ErrorContext;
     }>;
-    // Warning: (ae-forgotten-export) The symbol "ErrorWithContext" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     getErrors(): ErrorWithContext[];
     // (undocumented)